top of page

 On paper, that makes sense — let your Roth account compound for as long as possible.
 But in practice?
 It can backfire.
 That “old-school” strategy often results in very low taxes in the early years, followed by much higher taxes later once you start tapping your Traditional IRA… and then potentially no taxes at the very end when you’re left with just the Roth.

-1️⃣ Start by using the investment income (interest, dividends, capital gains distributions) from your taxable accounts — you’ll be taxed on those anyway.
+Start by using any pension income, Social Security, and investment income (interest, dividends, capital gains distributions) you are receiving from your taxable accounts — you’ll be taxed on those anyway.
+Then, to the extent necessary, withdraw from your accounts in the following sequence:

-2️⃣ If you’re subject to Required Minimum Distributions (RMDs) from your IRA/401(k), take those next.
-And if you give to charity, consider Qualified Charitable Distributions (QCDs) before taking your RMDs (see my post “Roth Conversions — Not the Best Solution for Many Households” for more insights on this topic).
+Note: If you’re subject to Required Minimum Distributions (RMDs) and if you give to charity, consider Qualified Charitable Distributions (QCDs) before taking your RMDs (Learn how to use Qualified Charitable Distributions (QCDs) to satisfy your RMD in these blog posts: "QCDs: The Tax-Smart Way to Give" and “Roth Conversions — Not the Best Solution for Many Households”).

 This approach smooths out your tax bill across retirement, helping you: